lanceman2/Quickstream_dev/README.md

-If you wish to remove all files that are generated from the build scripts in this package, leaving you with just files that are from the repository and your added costume files you can run *./RepoClean*.
+If you wish to remove all files that are generated from the build scripts in this package, leaving you with just files that are from the repository and your added costume files, you can run *./RepoClean*.
 Do not run *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* for that.